typelevel/Laika/docs/introduction/architecture.md

 * `Parse` represents the actual parsing step, a pluggable function of type `Input => Document` (or `Input => TemplateDocument` for templates).
   Supported out of the box are Markdown and reStructuredText.
-Other parsers can easily be added to the system and they do not need to be based on Laika's parser combinators like the built-in parsers.
+Other parsers can easily be added to the system based on Laika's parser combinators.
   Parsers can be extended with custom tags called Directives that allow to add new constructs to markup without extending the parser.

 * `Rewrite` is a customizable step for transforming the document tree model before rendering.